ibartomeus/CV/Bartomeus_CV_exahustive.md

 Outreach
 --------

-I enjoy explaining science to society and increasing scientific based awareness about important topics like biodiversity decline.
+I enjoy explaining science to the society and contributing to increase scientific based awareness about important topics, like biodiversity decline.

 <table>
 <colgroup>